traitecoevo/plant_paper/ms.md

 ## Use cases and examples

-With above functionality, TREE can be used to estimate essential demographic rates for individual plants (Fig. \ref{fig:trajectories}).
-The function `grow_plant_to_size` takes a given strategy and light environment and grows the plant, producing a trajectory of size over time (Fig. \ref{fig:trajectories}a).
-This is achieved by integrating an Ordinary Differential Equation (ODE) of size-dependent growth rate (Fig. \ref{fig:trajectories}b; see Appendix[demography-section-XXX](#sec:demography) for more details).
-Fig. \ref{fig:trajectories} shows growth trajectories (panel a) and associated growth rates (panel b) for two different lma strategies under high and low light.
+With above functionality, TREE can be used to estimate essential demographic rates for individual plants (Fig. \ref{fig:plant}).
+The function `grow_plant_to_size` takes a given strategy and light environment and grows the plant, producing a trajectory of size over time (Fig. \ref{fig:plant}a).
+This is achieved by integrating an Ordinary Differential Equation (ODE) of size-dependent growth rate (Fig. \ref{fig:plant}b; see Appendix[demography-section-XXX](#sec:demography) for more details).
+Fig. \ref{fig:plant} shows growth trajectories (panel a) and associated growth rates (panel b) for two different lma strategies under high and low light.
 Growth rates respond to size, light environment and traits.

-Panel d in Fig. \ref{fig:trajectories} shows the continuous response of growth rate to light.
+Panel d in Fig. \ref{fig:plant} shows the continuous response of growth rate to light.
 The point at which growth rate reaches zero is referred to as the Whole-Plant Light Compensation Point (WPLCP).
 WPLCP is increasingly  regarded as the most useful measure of a strategy's shade tolerance [@Givnish-1988; @Baltzer-2007; @Lusk-2013].
-As expected, WPLCP increases with plant size (Fig. \ref{fig:trajectories}d), due to increased costs of building and maintaining stem and leaf tissues [@Givnish-1988].
+As expected, WPLCP increases with plant size (Fig. \ref{fig:plant}d), due to increased costs of building and maintaining stem and leaf tissues [@Givnish-1988].
 Likewise, WPLCP decreases with LMA, because high LMA species have lower leaf turnover  [@Baltzer-2007; @Lusk-2013].

 (MW Needs to go more systematically through panels a, b, c, d -- or maybe all panels aren't needed?
 I don't see where the fig separates replacement costs from construction costs)
-Panel c [b?] in Fig. \ref{fig:trajectories} shows how allocation to different tissues changes with size.
+Panel c [b?] in Fig. \ref{fig:plant} shows how allocation to different tissues changes with size.
 As plants increase in size, the amount of energy allocated to replacing stem increases, as does the amount allocated to [replacing?] leaf.
 Consequently the amount invested in productive leaf area declines.
 This shift alone generates a distinctive hump-shaped pattern of absolute growth with size, and equally the widely regarded decline in relative growth rate with size from birth onwards.

 # Plants competing in a patch